 Fennel’s spice characteristics are diverse.
 The root is used for soups and vegetable foundation, while the leaves are used for dishes that include smoked fish, shellfish, soups, salads, mild cheese, tomato dishes, cucumbers and beetroot.
 Seeds are used for making bread, salty cakes and greasy food.
 In Macedonia and Greece they make schnapps out of fennel (mastika), while we put it inn travarica (bitters).
 It’s an important part of absinthe.

-Tests confirmed that fennel isn’t hramful, that it reduces blood pressure and contains phytoestrogens.
+Tests confirmed that fennel isn’t harmful, that it reduces blood pressure and contains phytoestrogen.
 But because it contains atenol (white crystal substance that smells like licorice), fennel’s essential oil could be toxic if used in great quantities.
 Therefore pregnant women should not use any kind of preparation that contains that essential oil.

 If you have bad indigestion you should try drinking fennel tea.
 In 2 dcl of boiling hot water add one tea spoon of fennel seeds and leave it rest for 10 minutes.
 Drink that tea three times a day, after every meal.

 Also, to everyone with indigestion I recommend fennel paste.
 It’s a herbal mixture with honey and it reduces stomach problems, flatulence, indigestion and spasms.
 It improves milk lactation and reduces menstrual problems, menopause symptoms and menstrual illness.
 It calms the nerves.